- Harris 302

 Principal Research Interest(s): Modern Latin America and the Caribbean; Drug History; 20th Century Colombia; U.S-Latin American Relations

-Lina Britto (Ph.D., New York University, 2013) is an historian of modern Latin America and the Caribbean.
-Her work situates the emergence and consolidation of illegal drug smuggling networks in the Caribbean and Andean regions of Colombia in the context of a growing articulation between the South American country and the United States during the Cold War.
+Lina Britto (Ph.D., New York University, 2013) is a journalist and historian of modern Latin America and the Caribbean.
+Her work situates the emergence and consolidation of illegal drug smuggling networks in Colombia in the context of a growing articulation between the South American country and the United States during the Cold War.
 She was a postdoctoral fellow at the Harvard Academy for International and Area Studies, Harvard University, and her dissertation won a Martin Diskin Dissertation Award honorable mention from the Latin American Studies Association in 2014.
 She has been awarded research fellowships from the Social Science Research Council, the Charlotte Newcombe Foundation, and the Alice Kaplan Institute for the Humanities, among others.
-She has published her academic and journalistic work in Revista Contemporánea, the Hispanic American Historical Review, the Social History of Alcohol and Drugs, the Oxford Research Encyclopedia of Latin American History, NACLA: Report of the Americas, and El Espectador (Colombia).
+She has published her academic and journalistic work in the Hispanic American Historical Review, the Social History of Alcohol and Drugs, the Oxford Research Encyclopedia of Latin American History, NACLA: Report of the Americas, and El Espectador (Colombia), among others.
 Her book, Marijuana Boom: The Rise and Fall of Colombia's First Drug Paradise (University of California Press, 2020), received an honorable mention in the category of Social Science and Humanities from the Fundación Alejandro Ángel Escobar National Book Awards (Colombia, 2021).
 The book was also translated to Spanish and published under the title of El boom de la marihuana: Auge y caída del primer paraíso de las drogas en Colombia (Planeta/Crítica and Editorial Uniandes, 2022).
 She has co-edited two forthcoming volumes on Colombia for Routledge Studies in the History of the Americas.
 She is currently working on a countercultural history of the white Americans that flooded the United States with Colombian drugs in the seventies and eighties.
-Her courses at Northwestern focus on the hemispheric history of the drug trade and the war on drugs, popular music and nation-state formation, oral history and Cold War terror, and contemporary Latin America in historical perspective.
+Her courses at Northwestern focus on the hemispheric history of the drug trade and the war on drugs, popular culture and nation-state formation, Cold War history and state terror, and contemporary Latin America in historical perspective.